NHMDenmark/mzXMLConverter/README.md

 Start by downloading the release package for your operating system from [Releases](https://github.com/NHMDenmark/mzXMLConverter/releases).
 Then unpack it somewhere appropriate on your computer.

+For Windows there are two release zip archives: mzxmlconverter.zip the program in a folder together with a lot of necessary extra files. mzxmlconverter_onefile.zip contains one file called mzxmlconverter.exe with everything needed pack into a single file.
+Both works.

+WARNING: On Windows running either package is super slow because of a antimalware scan everytime the program starts.

 ### MacOS
 Open a terminal window and start by executing the command